Skip to main content

 • BYU-specific recommendation – a salutation specifically written to BYU University Accessibility Center or a statement referencing BYU on-campus housing

-Note: The UAC accepts documentation from healthcare providers who have personal knowledge of the student through a professional relationship involving the provision of healthcare or disability-related services and who are practicing within their ethical, legal, and professional obligations.
+Note: The Accessibility Center accepts documentation from healthcare providers who have personal knowledge of the student through a professional relationship involving the provision of healthcare or disability-related services and who are practicing within their ethical, legal, and professional obligations.
 As a result, online sources of documentation (e.g., esa-letter.com, thedogtor.net) will generally not be accepted unless they meet these standards.
 The student must have had an actual appointment (could be remote) with the provider; email exchanges alone are not sufficient.
 Letters from family members will not be accepted due to professional and ethical considerations.
 See “Sample Emotional Support Animal Letter from a Service Provider” below.
 Also see BYU’s Animals on Campus Policy and Animals on Campus Procedures.

 Sample ESA Letter from a Service Provider [must be on professional letterhead]